 - Rule out other conditions.
 For example, hearing tests done by an audiologist may be recommended to rule out hearing loss.

 - Assess speech and language developmental progress.
 Questionnaires and evaluations by a speech-language pathologist can help define where your child's abilities are in relation to other children of the same age.

 - Find out whether other problems, such as behavioral difficulties or developmental delays in other areas, are also occurring.

 Building Skills at Home

-Talking and reading to your baby and, later, encouraging conversation are vital contributions to your child's speech and language development.
-The size of a 2-year-old's vocabulary is directly related to how much parents and other caregivers have spoken to that child from infancy.
+To help your child develop speech and language skills, make sure to talk and read to your baby.
+Later, encourage conversation with your child.
+The size of a 2-year-old's vocabulary is directly related to how much parents and other caregivers have spoken to that child since the child was born.

-Newborn babies are programmed to learn, and most parents are naturally excellent language teachers.
-The kinds of interactions and conversations parents normally engage in with their children, from "baby talk" to repeating words, happen to be perfect language lessons.
-Talking, reading, listening, and responding to babies and young children usually are all that is needed to help them learn to talk.
+Newborn babies are programmed to learn.
+And parents are naturally excellent language teachers.
+The kinds of interactions and conversations parents normally have with their children, from "baby talk" to repeating words, are perfect language lessons.
+Talking, reading, listening, and responding to babies and young children usually are all that they need to help them learn to talk.

 Teaching sign language to babies 6 months or older could also help them in several ways.
 Signing gives babies a way to express their wants and needs when they can't talk.
 And it gives you another way to bond with your child.

 Start reading to your child before he or she is 6 months old.
 Read to your child each day.
 Reading to your young child is a very important learning activity for several reasons.
 While reading, you and your child share a comforting closeness.
 You also both focus on the same picture and the same concept.
 Your child can ask you questions, and you can reinforce his or her observations.
 Reading gives children a chance to learn new words that they wouldn't normally hear in everyday conversation.
 If you often read to your child, you may help with his or her speech development.
 It may also help your child's later reading abilities and school performance.